CSAnstoter/uog-chem3-symmetry-and-bonding/README.md

 **`No module named 'matplotlib'`** — the packages did not install, or installed for a different Python.
 Run the install command again using exactly the same command name (`py` or `python3`) you use to run the scripts.

+**`No module named 'scipy'`** — you have an old copy of the code.
+Download the current version; scipy is not needed.
+If you would rather not re-download, `py -m pip install scipy` also fixes it.

 **`No module named 'symmetry_operation_gifs'`** — you are running from the wrong folder, or `ml6_gifs.py` has been separated from the main engine.
 They must sit in